DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-04-06-Sonoff-ZBDongle-E-rcp-firmware.md

 #### Web Flasher
 **UPDATE 9/5/2023**: You can now flash your ZBDongle-E directly from the browser.

-Thanks to the power of [SL Web Tools](https://github.com/NabuCasa/sl-web-tools), it is now possible to flash your ZBDongle-E directly from your browser, directly from this blog post.
+Thanks to the power of [SL Web Tools](https://github.com/NabuCasa/sl-web-tools) and some work done by our lead engineer [Darkxst](https://github.com/darkxst/sl-test), it is now possible to flash your ZBDongle-E from your browser, directly from this blog post.
 This requires the use of Chrome or Edge browsers and should work on Linux, Mac and Windows.

 Click the `Flash` button below, you will then need to select your dongle (serial port) in the first pop-up and click connect.
 It will take a moment to probe your dongle then select `Change Firmware` and select Multi-PAN(RCP) and `Install`.
 It will take about one minute to flash and you are done.